 Introduction to utilizing the computer in maintaining accounting records with primary emphasis on a general ledger package using Quickbooks.
+Lecture Hrs. = 2, Lab Hrs. = 2 Prerequisite: ENRD 401 or equivalent

 ACNT 1313 - Computerized Accounting Applications

 Use of the computer to develop and maintain accounting records and to process common business applications for managerial decision making using Excel.